DHTMLX/gantt-docs/data/desktop/resource_management.md

 gantt.config.process_resource_assignments = false;
 ~~~

-When the config is disabled, you won't be able to specify the time of the assignments and manage the objects of the assignments via the datastore.
-But most of the resource features will continue work.
+When the config is disabled, the `gantt.getDatastore("resourceAssignments")` datastore won't be available and the assignment objects won't have any dynamic properties.
+The resource diagram and historgram will consider resources to be assigned to the whole duration of the task.

 ### Updating resource assignments